Landmarks of Hoboken, New Jersey: Pier A Park

 Pier A Park was originally used as a pier for ships and was recrafted as a park in 1999.
 It extends from the southern end of Hoboken (just north of the Hoboken Terminal) east into the Hudson River, with a view of the entire Manhattan skyline.
 At this point, the Hudson River starts to be affected by the tides in New York Bay.
 Pier A has a water-jet fountain, bike paths, rows of trees (some of them transplanted in maturity), a big field, a fishing area (with water pumps and cutting boards) and a gazebo at its eastern extremity.
 It is an example of good civic design, particularly the grass field which is firm and natural-looking though its sod is layered atop concrete.
 In 2006, the Urban Land Institute named Pier A Park one of the top 10 urban parks in the Nation.

 Since Pier A is the nearest park to downtown Hoboken.
 At lunchtime on weekdays, many office workers take the time to stroll on the pier.
 On hot, summer weekends, the grassy field is swarming with sun worshippers.
-In warm weather, movies are shown on the pier at night, the blazing Manhattan skyline rising behind the screen.
+In warm weather, movies are shown on the pier at night, against the blazing Manhattan skyline rising behind the screen.
 On one Saturday during the summer, a town fair is held on Pier A, including music, craft shops and rides for the kids.
 Hoboken also has its Fourth of July celebrations on Pier A.

 The park has also been a performance venue.
 The most notable concerts were the Mumford & Sons concert of 2012, and the Americanarama Festival in 2013 which featured performances from Bob Dylan and My Morning Jacket.

-Many people witnessed the September 11, 2001 Attacks from Pier A because it had good views of the World Trade Center.
-On March 11, 2002 a memorial service was held on Pier A. On September 11, 2002 a section of land was created as a memorial for the September 11, 2001 victims (by planting trees).
+Many people witnessed the September 11 attacks from Pier A because it had good views of the World Trade Center.
+On March 11, 2002, a memorial service was held on Pier A. On September 11, 2002, a section of land was created as a memorial for the September 11 attack victims by planting trees.
 In 2017, 56 glass panels, one for each Hoboken resident that perished, was erected by the trees.

+ResilienCity Park

+ResilienCity Park is between Madison and Adams Streets, from 12th to 13th Streets.
+The park was opened to the public in June 2023 on a former industrial site in Northwest Hoboken.
+The park contains a number of amenities, including a large lawn, athletic fields, a basketball court, and a children's play area.
+It also contains more than 2 million gallons of stormwater retention, and was funded in part by the Rebuild by Design project in response to flooding caused by Hurricane Sandy.
+It is the largest resiliency park in New Jersey.